tsambhus/Avatar-Generator/README.md

 # Contributions
 I used customtkinter, a library designed by Tom Schimansk.
-I used the matplotlib user guide to understand how to plot beziel curves and generate organic shapes. (https://matplotlib.org/stable/gallery/shapes_and_collections/quad_bezier.html) I used chatGPT for help coding the Colab widgets library.
+I used the matplotlib user guide to understand how to plot beziel curves (https://matplotlib.org/stable/gallery/shapes_and_collections/quad_bezier.html), spines (https://matplotlib.org/stable/gallery/spines/index.html) I used chatGPT for help coding the Colab widgets library.

 # Author
 My name is Tosha Sambhus and you can contact me at toshasambhus@gmail.com